MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/support-phones-tablets.md

 You can access Common Data Service or Dynamics 365 Customer Engagement (on-premises) data from mobile devices in different ways.
 You can install and use the Dynamics 365 for phones and tablets app on your Windows, iOS, and [!INCLUDE[tn_android](../includes/tn-android.md)] mobile devices, or you can also run the model-driven apps web client on the device’s preferred browser for those devices.

-## Supported devices to install and run the mobile app
+## Supported devices to run the mobile app

 |                              Platform                              |   Versions    | RAM (minimum)  |
 |--------------------------------------------------------------------|---------------|---------------|